1. What is the NBA Development League?

 Currently, 15 NBA teams fully own and operate their NBA D-League affiliates: the Bulls, Cavaliers, Hornets, Jazz, Kings, Knicks, Lakers, Nets, Pacers, Raptors, Sixers, Spurs, Suns, Thunder and Warriors.
 Six teams have hybrid affiliations with their NBA D-League affiliates: the Celtics, Grizzlies, Heat, Magic, Pistons and Rockets.
 The Mavericks and Texas Legends also have a one-to-one affiliation.

+The Bucks have purchased an expansion team that will begin play in Oshkosh, Wisc., in the 2017-18 season.
 The Magic have purchased the Erie BayHawks and intend to relocate the team to Lakeland, Fla., beginning in the 2017-18 season.
-The Hawks have purchased an NBA D-League affiliate that will begin play in College Park, Ga., in the 2019-20 season.
+The Timberwolves have announced a letter of intent to purchase the Iowa Energy and will own and operate the team beginning in the 2017-18 season.
+The strong>Grizzlies, the Energy’s former affiliate, have purchased an expansion team that will begin play in Southaven, Miss., in 2017-18.
+The Hawks have purchased an NBA D-League affiliate that will begin play in Erie, Pa., in the 2017-18 season before relocating to College Park, Ga., in the 2019-20 season.

 NBA teams primarily use their NBA D-League affiliates as a place to develop their young talent.
 Players with three years of service or less can be sent, or “assigned,” to the NBA D-League an unlimited number of times.
 The NBA team retains an assigned player’s rights and can recall that player at any time.